 AutomationSmart building technology can enable interoperability between the primary systems of a building.
 By linking smart solutions such as occupancy sensors and building management systems, data can be exchanged, and multiple processes can be automated.

 Digital Mapping and ReplicasThe use of a digital twin, an accurate replication of a building, is increasingly popular in leveraging smart building technologies.
 This method provides building managers with exceptional control and precision by replicating the exact building in a digital format that can self-regulate in real-time using data from the physical twin.

 For example, Resonai’s Vera builds live simulations in the cloud that are continuously updated in order to learn new things about their environments.
 This allows for the creation of extremely precise internal maps and navigation systems as the model adapts to the actual changing physical location.

-The Future of Reality Is AugmentedSmart building technology has the potential to revolutionise internal mobility, staff training and maintenance processes through the use of augmented reality.
-This technology could be used to great effect to improve navigation and highlight any problem areas.
+The Era of Augmented RealitySmart building technology has the potential to transform internal mobility, staff training, and maintenance procedures with the aid of augmented reality.
+This technology can effectively enhance navigation and pinpoint any problematic areas.